C.I.N.E.S. Centre Informatique National de l’Enseignement Supérieur

 the command module can be call througth different mean :

-• module avail module avail listing of all the modules installed on the machine (for ex. abinit).
+module avail listing of all the modules installed on the machine (for ex. abinit).module load nom_module

-• module show nom_module give the informations about a module (version, conflict with others modules, etc..).
+give the informations about a module (version, conflict with others modules, etc..).module list

 Multiple software versions are available ont the machines.
 You can list all the differents version with the command : module avail